centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/centreon-ha/upgrade-from-22-04.md

 </TabItem>
 <TabItem value="Debian 11" label="Debian 11">

-On the passive central node, move the "install" directory to avoid getting the "upgrade" screen in the interface in the event of a further exchange of roles.
+On the **passive central node**, move the "install" directory to avoid getting the "upgrade" screen in the interface in the event of a further exchange of roles.

 ```bash
 mv /usr/share/centreon/www/install /var/lib/centreon/installs/install-update-`date +%Y-%m-%d`